Directed Acyclic Graph (DAG)

-A graph is "a collection of vertices (or points) and edges (or lines) that indicate connections between the vertices."
+For DAGs, a graph refers to "a collection of vertices (or points) and edges (or lines) that indicate connections between the vertices."

-Imagine each vertex as a microservice, and the lines are how the microservices are connected together.
-However, this graph is not a directed graph - as there is no direction given to each connection.
+Imagine each vertex in the above graph as a microservice.
+The lines represent a dependency relation between each microservice.
+However, this graph is not a directed graph, as there is no direction given to each dependency.

 A directed graph means that there is a direction to each connection.
 For example, this graph is directed:

-Each arrow has a direction, Point "N" can proceed directly to "B", but "B" cannot proceed to "N" in the opposite direction.
+Each line has a direction.
+In the example above, Point N can proceed directly to B, but B cannot proceed directly to N.

-Since a Conductor workflow is a series of vertices that can connect in only a specific direction and cannot loop, a Conductor workflow is thus a directed acyclic graph:
+Since a Conductor workflow is a series of tasks that can connect in only a specific direction and cannot loop, it is a directed acyclic graph:

-Can a workflow have loops and still be a DAG?
+Can a workflow contain loops and still be a DAG?

-This is still a DAG because the loop is just shorthand for running the tasks inside the loop over and over again.
-For example, if the 2nd loop in the above image is run 3 times, the workflow path will be:
+This workflow is still a DAG because the loop is just a simplified representation for running multiple instances of the same tasks repeatedly.
+For example, if the 2nd loop in the above workflow is run three times, the workflow path will be:

 - zero_offset_fix_1